Loose Motions: Causes, Symptoms and Treatments

 - Flexible sigmoidoscopy or colonoscopy: Involves the use of a thin, illuminated tube inserted into the rectum to examine the colon.
 Biopsies may be taken during the procedure.
 Flexible sigmoidoscopy provides a view of the lower colon, while a colonoscopy allows for examination of the entire colon.

-What are the Treatments Available for Loose Motions
+Treatments Available for Loose Motions

 - Stay hydrated: Drink plenty of fluids like water, herbal teas, and clear broths to prevent dehydration caused by loose motions.

-- BRAT diet: Consume bland foods like bananas, rice, applesauce, and toast to help firm up stools and ease digestion.
+- BRAT diet: Consume bland foods like bananas, rice, applesauce, and toast to help firm up loose stools and ease digestion.

 - Probiotics: Incorporate probiotic-rich foods like yogurt or kefir to restore the balance of gut bacteria disrupted by diarrhea.